jamieadams-nerd/ha-security/tmp-talk/README.md

 ### Cleanup and retention controls
 Relevant controls: SI, AU, DM

 * SI-12 Information Management and Retention - `systemd-tmpfiles` enforces defined retention limits for temporary data.
 Files are removed based on age rather than relying on user behavior or reboot cycles.
 See my [system-tmpfiles cleanup](security.conf) example configuration to assist with this.
+Also, read the [official documentation](https://man7.org/linux/man-pages/man5/tmpfiles.d.5.html).

 * AU-11 Audit Record Retention (indirect support) - Temporary directories are prevented from becoming unofficial audit or log repositories, preserving the integrity of defined audit retention policies.